lbrenman/keycloak-dev-codespace/README.md

 1. **Open in Codespaces**: Click the green "Code" button in GitHub and select "Create codespace on main"
 2. **Wait for setup**: The environment will automatically set up Keycloak with PostgreSQL
 3. **Access Keycloak**: Once ready, open `http://localhost:8080` in your browser
+4. On subsequent Codespace starts, tun `docker-compose up -d`

+> Note that you need to change the port visibility from private to public

 ## Default Credentials